google/exposure-notifications-server/docs/getting-started/publishing-temporary-exposure-keys.md

 The list of regions provided will be automatically added to all TEKs uploaded via that health authority ID.

-There are two bypass settings that can make development easier for your app develoeprs.
+There are two bypass settings that can make development easier for your app developers.

 * Revision Token Enforcement Disabled: Must be set to _false_ in production environments.
 Can be set to _true_ for testing